H.R.624 - Cyber Intelligence Sharing and Protection Act113th Congress (2013-2014)

 H.Amdt.47 — 113th Congress (2013-2014)

 Description: Amendment as modified, inserts language that would include the Privacy Officer and the Officer for Civil Rights and Civil Liberties of the Department of Homeland Security as key stakeholders in the issuance of a report assessing the privacy and civil liberties impacts caused by the bill.
-Sponsor: Rep. Sanchez, Loretta [D-CA-46] (Offered 04/18/2013) Latest Action: 04/18/13 Sanchez, Loretta amendment (A006) modified by unanimous consent.
+Sponsor: Rep. Sanchez, Loretta [D-CA-46] (Offered 04/18/2013) Latest Action: 04/18/13 On agreeing to the Sanchez, Loretta amendment (A006) as modified Agreed to by voice vote.

 H.Amdt.46 — 113th Congress (2013-2014)